gregjan/punchcard_extractor/README.md

 You'll also presumably modify your test code too, as you learn more about your extractor output.

 1. Edit extractor.py to add your data processing code in the commented areas.
+2. To install your software dependencies, provide necessary instructions in Dockerfile using the RUN command.
+You will need to add a line in Dockerfile to switch to the root user (```USER root```) for getting proper permissions:
+For e.g., to install ImageMagick package using apt-get, add the following commands to Dockerfile.

+        $ USER root
+        $ RUN apt-get update && apt-get install -y \
+                imagemagick
+PIP or other package managers can also be used to install dependencies and is the choice of the developer.

-2. In particular, make sure you edit the MIME type filter (link to line) so that your extractor will only run on relevant input files.
+3. In particular, make sure you edit the MIME type filter (link to line) so that your extractor will only run on relevant input files.
-3. Redeploy the code into the runtime environment by rebuilding the extractor container and running it:
+4. Redeploy the code into the runtime environment by rebuilding the extractor container and running it:

         $ docker build -t example-extractor .
         $ docker run --rm -i -t --link bdextractortemplate_rabbitmq_1:rabbitmq example-extractor

-4. Run tests.py again:
+5. Run tests.py again:

         $ ./tests.py

-5. Repeat 1 - 3 until tests pass!
+6. Repeat 1 - 3 until tests pass!
-6. Try adding some more sample files and tests.
+7. Try adding some more sample files and tests.

 ## Contribute the Extractor Tool to the Brown Dog Service